GabrielLeonte/Quark-Hash-POS-Script/README.md

 # Quark-Hash-POS-Script
-Free to use quark pos hashing script
+Free to use quark POS hashing script